duydao/Text-Pastry/README.md

 ### Insert Nums ###

-_Insert Text_ has a build in support for the [Insert Nums](https://bitbucket.org/markstahler/insert-nums/) syntax by providing three numbers separated by one space:
+_Text Pastry_ has a build in support for the [Insert Nums](https://bitbucket.org/markstahler/insert-nums/) syntax by providing three numbers separated by one space:

 	N M P